robertkabat/to-do-list/README.md

     ./vendor/bin/sail up -d
 ```

 Or something like that let's hope!
+Then the website should be accessible like this: http://to-do-list.test/tasks

 **2. What is not in the project?**